allianceauth/allianceauth/docs/installation/services/ipboard3.md

  - IPBOARD_APIKEY is the key you just copied
  - IPBOARD_ENDPOINT is `http://yourdomain.com/ipboard/interface/board/index.php`

-Now enable IPBoard for Auth and/or Blue by editing the [booleans](#alliance-service-setup).
+Now enable IPBoard for Auth and/or Blue by editing the auth settings.

 Save and exit.
 Restart apache or gunicorn.

-Test it by creating a user through AllianceAuth.
+Test it by creating a user through Alliance Auth.
 Just note right now there’s no real error handling, so if account creation fails it’ll still return a username/password combo.

 Good luck!